The Definitive Guide to Making an Offer on a Property

 Making an early offer

 Some people believe it is best to wait until closer to the auction date.
-This means the vendor and real estate agent may have a better idea of interest in the property and may be more willing to negotiate or sell prior to the auction.
+This means the vendor and real estate agent may have a better idea of interest in the property and may be more willing to negotiate or sell before the auction.

-On the other hand, if a purchaser presents an offer early in the campaign, it may knock out a few competing parties who cannot match the price or get their due diligence done fast enough.
+On the other hand, if a purchaser presents an offer early in the campaign, it may deter competing parties who cannot match the price or organise their due diligence fast enough.

-Remember to put your offers in writing.
-Be deliberate in how you communicate.
-And always make sure to include any conditions you have when you put forward the price – this shows you are genuine in your offer.
+It’s important to remember that all offers should be submitted in writing with clear communication.
+Always ensure to include any conditions you have when you put forward the price – this shows you are genuine in your offer.

 When in doubt, consult the experts.
 Our team at LJ Hooker is waiting to assist you.
 We offer you experience alongside excellent market knowledge that helps make the buying or selling process as smooth as possible.
 As Australia’s number one real estate brand, a little help from the team at LJ Hooker can prove invaluable when it comes to buying your home.
 Speak to an agent today.